Teacher in Ho Chi Minh City, 2

 Eating Breakfast with Thien

 I already knew the trip to the market in the north would involve a degree of risk.
 But I didn’t know how much.
 Thien had traveled with me to Ninh Binh, outside Hanoi, to explore its karst hills the previous year.
+I thought I should go again this year.

 The market in the village of Nhị Khê, 20 kilometers south of Hanoi, was the world’s largest trafficking hub for rhinoceros horn and other rare animal parts.
 But, the trade, although lucrative, was illegal.